 Marriage and Family Therapy M.A.
 Online

-Accredited by COAMFTE, the 60-credit program trains students to work with couples, families, veterans, children, and military families.
-The school claims to have been training MFT students for five decades.
+Program Overview: Accredited by COAMFTE, the 60-credit program trains students to work with couples, families, veterans, children, and military families.
 Along with regular coursework, students can attend a short, non-mandatory residency during the program, which is a 3-day intensive learning experience where they can network, get mentoring, and practice counseling techniques.
 While the residency is not mandatory, the 500-hour practicum is.
 In the practicum, students work with an approved supervisor at a clinic counseling couples, families, and individuals.

 Palo Alto University:

-The California-based school has a counseling program that is available to students online.
+Program Overview: The California-based school has a counseling program that is available to students online.
 The program has a Marriage, Family, and Child concentration.
 Students get a mixture of experience in scientific research and clinical training, which includes a 12-month practicum and 700-hour internship.
-The school helps students find their internship sites by using its connections to counseling centers in the Bay Area.

 Northcentral University: